The Story of Queen Esther in the Bible

 In this time of intense prayer and fasting, God reveals a plan to Esther.

-On the night before the second banquet, the king suffered from insomnia, so he ordered the book containing the record of his reign to be read to him.
+On the night before Esther’s banquet, the king had insomnia, so he ordered the book containing the record of his reign to be read to him.
 He heard of Mordecai’s uncovering of the assassination plot against him.
-The king asked what honor and recognition Mordecai had received.
-When he discovered the oversight, the king honored him the next day.

-In God’s perfect timing, He reveals to the king the previously unrecognized life-saving actions of Mordecai- on the very day Esther would plead for her people’s lives!
+God’s perfect timing reveals to the king the previously unrecognized life-saving actions of Mordecai- on the very day Esther would plead for her people’s lives!

 What did Esther reveal at the banquet?